Skip to main content

 Before you begin, you’ll need:

-• A Slack workspace where you can install apps (you need to be an admin, or have permission to install apps)
+• A Slack workspace where you can install apps (admin, or permission to install apps)

 • One of: